insdaguirre/MarketCorrelation/README.md

 # S&P 500 Correlation Network Visualization

 This project visualizes the correlation network of S&P 500 and Nasdaq 100 stocks using historical market data.
 It downloads historical prices, computes daily returns, and derives a correlation matrix from which a network graph is built.
 Nodes in the graph represent individual stocks, and edges exist between stocks whose correlations meet a specified threshold.
 The project also features basic network analysis such as degree centrality and community detection.
+The scripts automatically adjust to the current day, and example outputs for 4/16 are included in the repo.

 ## Overview

 - **Data Acquisition:**
-  Uses [yfinance](https://pypi.org/project/yfinance/) to pull historical adjusted close data for companies in the S&P 500, fetched directly from Wikipedia.
+  Uses [yfinance](https://pypi.org/project/yfinance/) to pull historical adjusted close data for companies in the S&P 500, with the tickers being fetched directly from Wikipedia.

 - **Parallel Processing:**
   Implements multiprocessing for faster data retrieval.